Gronk back in NFL but still WWE champ

 On Saturday, WWE taped Smackdown for May 1 and 8.

-Raw will be taped early this coming Monday and the May 4 edition will be taped as well while NXT will tape on Tuesday for April 29 and May 6.
+Raw was set to be taped early this coming Monday and the May 4 edition was to be taped as well while NXT was scheduled to tape on Tuesday for April 29 and May 6.

 WWE will also do tapings moving forward following the same Monday through Wednesday format so that all shows through the July 10 episode of NXT are recorded.